dotnet/csharplang/proposals/unsigned-right-shift-operator.md

 ### Linq Expression Trees

-There is an option to not support `>>>` operator in Linq Expressioin Trees because semantics of predefined `>>>` operators on signed types cannot be accuartely represented without adding convesions to an unsigned type and back.
+There is an option to not support `>>>` operator in Linq Expressioin Trees because semantics of predefined `>>>` operators on signed types cannot be accurately represented without adding conversions to an unsigned type and back.

 ## Unresolved questions
 [unresolved]: #unresolved-questions